icyphox/site/pages/blog/2019-in-review.md

 So excluding today's post, and `_index.md`, that's 18 posts!
 I had initially planned to write one post a month, but hey, this is great.
-My plan for 2020 is to write one post a _week_---unrealistic, I know, but I will try nevertheless.
+My plan for 2020 is to write one post a _week_ -- unrealistic, I know, but I will try nevertheless.

 I wrote about a bunch of things, ranging from programming to